skip to content

 Cologne International Forum Innovative Tandem Collaboration: 1 December 2023 - 30 November 2024

-Dr Monika Prusinowska (Barcelona, Spain)
+Dr. Monika Prusinowska (Barcelona, Spain)

 Partner at the University of Cologne: Dr. Daniel Sprick (Faculty of Arts and Humanities, Chinese Studies)